-Our empirical results can measure the variability over the previously reported twenty experiments.
+For our previous empirical results we measure the variability over the twenty experiments.
 The variance over the training set error (for a 0-1 loss) is shown in Table 6, Table 7 and Table 8.
 We find that as expected bagging reduces the variability of the classifier.
 This is well known as bagging makes unstable learners stable [6].
-However, EQPD further reduces the variance partially indicating why it out performs the other approaches.
+However, EQPD further reduces the variance partially indicating why it outperforms the other approaches.
 Future work will look at determining if the bias is also reduced.